 If you enjoyed this post or know someone who may find it useful, please share it with them and encourage them to subscribe: brandchemistry.co/p/ritz-carlton-2000-rule

 Enjoyed this newsletter?
 Forward it to a friend and have them signup here.
-Thatâs it from me!
-Until next week, P.S.
-Letâs connect on Linkedin! |

-When youâre ready, hereâs 3 ways I can help you:
+When you’re ready, here’s 3 ways I can help you

-A free resource walking you through how to use owned media channels to build your brand and business.
+The Modern Media Masterclass walks you through how to use organic content channels to build your brand and business.

-We work with brands like BuzzFeed and Clay to launch, grow and monetise organic media channels that drive real business results.
+I’ve worked with brands like BuzzFeed and Clay to launch, grow and monetise organic content channels that drive real business results.
+Book a call today and lets see how I could help you.